cloudposse/terraform-aws-eks-cluster/README.md

   modules to create a full-blown cluster
 - IAM Role to allow the cluster to access other AWS services
 - Security Group which is used by EKS workers to connect to the cluster and kubelets and pods to receive communication from the cluster control plane
-- The module creates and automatically applies an authentication ConfigMap to allow the wrokers nodes to join the cluster and to add additional users/roles/accounts
+- The module creates and automatically applies an authentication ConfigMap to allow the workers nodes to join the cluster and to add additional users/roles/accounts

 __NOTE:__ The module works with [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html).